NEVER MADEWITH LIST

 - Emulsifying wax: A mix of Cetearyl Alcohol and Polysorbate 60 or Ceteareth-20

 A preservative that can be found in many skincare products.
-It is linked to skin irritation, including scalp burns and hair loss, and is a carcinogen.
+It is linked to skin irritation, including scalp burns and hair loss, and is a known carcinogen.
+Some formaldehyde releasers (and associated compounds) can also be problematic for aquatic life as they don’t always break down and have been found in lakes, streams, and seas.

 Formaldehyde is not usually listed as an ingredient; formaldehyde “releasers” are listed on labels as: